cardano-foundation/cf-tokens-cip26/README.md

 ));

 // Step 4: Sign the metadata with the signing key.
-TokenMetadataCreator.signTokenMetadata(tokenMetadata, signingKey);
+TokenMetadataCreator.signTokenMetadata(metadata, signingKey);

 // Actually the example is over but usually you want to serialize your metadata to JSON or load metadata from
 // JSON and perform a validation based on a certain verification key or likewise.
 The next steps are about those
 // things.

-// Step 5: Serialize the metadata to its string representation. final String tokenMetadataAsJson = objectMapper.writeValueAsString(tokenMetadata);
+// Step 5: Serialize the metadata to its string representation. final String tokenMetadataAsJson = objectMapper.writeValueAsString(metadata);

-// Step 6: Deserialize the metadata from its string representation. final TokenMetadata tokenMetadataDeserialized = objectMapper.readValue(tokenMetadataAsJson, TokenMetadata.class);
+// Step 6: Deserialize the metadata from its string representation. final TokenMetadata metadataDeserialized = objectMapper.readValue(tokenMetadataAsJson, TokenMetadata.class);

 // Step 7: Load the verification key final KeyTextEnvelope verificationKeyEnvelope = objectMapper.readValue("""